Leasehold buildings insurance

 But there’s no guarantee that your freeholder has arranged buildings insurance, so you’ll need to check the lease or have your solicitor check on your behalf.
 If the freeholder hasn’t arranged cover, you’ll need to get your own buildings insurance.

-If there are multiple flats in the building, you might find it’s easier (and possibly cheaper) to club together with the other leaseholders and buy a policy.
-Plus, it will ensure that the whole building is insured and has the same level of cover.
+If there are multiple flats in the building, you might find it’s easier (and possibly cheaper) to club together with the other leaseholders and buy a joint policy.
+It will also ensure the whole building is insured and has the same level of cover.

 Buildings insurance covers the cost of repairing or rebuilding your home if it’s damaged by:

-Most leasehold properties are flats so, as well as your flat, buildings insurance should cover parts of the property that you don’t own.
+Most leasehold properties are flats, so buildings insurance should also cover parts of the property that you don’t own.
 This includes other flats, the communal areas and any communal gardens.

 What to know if you have to buy leasehold buildings insurance